echdeploy/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

-ECH-related, there are indications that US regulators are in the process of levying fines of $200m each on number of institutions because they were unable to track all communications by their employees because some were encrypted though the use of WhatsApp or Signal {{Bloomberg}}.
+ECH-related, there are indications that US regulators are in the process of levying fines of $200m each on number of institutions because they were unable to track all communications by their employees because some were encrypted through the use of WhatsApp or Signal {{Bloomberg}}.

 In addition to concerns about the loss of visibility of deliberate activity by users, the loss of visibility of potential command and